Wyvest/why-badlion-is-bad/README.md

 </div>

 **I no longer agree with most of these statements.
 This page is highly outdated and Badlion has improved much since I have last properly updated this.
 Again, please do not hate on people that use / dev for Badlion.
-At the end of the day, all clients are still terrible due to their downsides (poor customization, drama, community, etc) and you will most likely have a better experience in Forge.**
+At the end of the day, all clients are still terrible due to their downsides (poor customization, drama, community, etc) and you will most likely have a better experience in Forge (https://github.com/LizzyMaybeDev/Introduction-to-modding-mc).**

 ## A disclaimer